albertoZurini/youtube-dl-multiple-playlist-sync/README.md

 # Add key and bpm to the songs

 `add_key_and_bpm.py` is responsible for adding such data at the end of the filename.
-The key is being added in both camelot and standard notation.
+The key is being added in both Camelot and standard notation.
 To use this script you have to install `bpm-tools` ([AUR](https://aur.archlinux.org/packages/bpm-tools)) and `keyfinder-cli` ([AUR](https://aur.archlinux.org/packages/keyfinder-cli-git)).
 Unfortunately, I wasn't able to find any better library for Python and had to make use of `subprpcess` and `os` to rename the files.
 Hopefully, the script has enough checks, but you should be careful when using it.

+To make it easier, into the folder `key_bpm` there's a Docker container containing all the utilities, so it's just needed to build the container and then run it.